Basic safety tips

 Dilution.
 Use a carrier oil such as fractionated coconut oil when applying essential oils topically to avoid skin sensitivity.
 Some other common carrier oils are avocado, walnut, macadamia, sweet almond, linseed, sunflower, and olive oil.

 The recommended dilution ratio is 1 drop of essential oil to 5 drops of carrier oil.
-Always dilute essential oils when using it for the first time, applying it to sensitive skin.
+Always dilute essential oils when using it for the first time or applying it to sensitive skin.
 When using essential oils on children, I recommend increasing the dilution ratio due (increase the carrier oil amount) to their sensitive skin.

 Know the strong (hot) oils.
 Some hot oils include Cassia, Cinnamon Bark, Clove, Cumin, Oregano, and Thyme.
 You may want to increase the recommended dilution rate of 1 drop essential oil to 10 drops carrier oil when using hot oils.

 If it starts to hurt or burn, skip the water!
 Essential oils don't mix with water, applying water to the area can drive the burn in deeper.
 Ouch!
 Apply a carrier oil or whole fat milk.

 Be careful of sun sensitivity.
 Some essential oils can pose a risk for sun sensitivity, particularly citrus oils, and blends with citrus oils.
 Before applying essential oils topically, check the label for caution about UV ray warnings.
 Avoid direct sunlight or UV rays for a minimum of 12 hours following the use of these oils on the skin (this includes tanning beds) or the skin may burn.

 Practice safe storage.
 Keep essential oils out of reach of children to prevent accidental ingestion.
 Recommended storing: